Azure/azure-c-shared-utility/devdoc/tls_adapter_implementers_guide.md

 is still good when it is called.
-If sockets or something similar are used, the "end of file" condition in particular must be checked because "end of file" is not usually considered an error, but it means the connection has been closed by the host, so the SDK must be notified of this as an error.
+If sockets or something similar are used, the "end of file" condition in particular must be checked because "end of file" is not usually considered an error, but it means the connection has been closed by the host, and the SDK must be notified of this as an error.

 The return values cause the SDK to behave as follows:
 * If **`XIO_ASYNC_RESULT_FAILURE`** is returned, the SDK will call